ULStats/MA4128Assessment-2018/Cian Howard _CFAexams.md

 **How to become qualified?**
 There are three leveles of the CFA program exam,these focus areas vary by exam level, increasing in complexity and difficulty with a core of ethics and professional standards across all levels.
 To enroll in the CFA Program and register for your first Level I exam, you must have an international travel passport and one of the following:
-1)Undergraduate education: A bachelor’s (or equivalent) degree or be in the final year of your bachelor’s degree program.
+1. Undergraduate education: A bachelor’s (or equivalent) degree or be in the final year of your bachelor’s degree program.
-2)Work experience: Four years of professional work experience (does not have to be investment related).
+2. Work experience: Four years of professional work experience (does not have to be investment related).
-3)A combination of professional work experience and education that totals at least four years (part-time positions do not qualify, and the four-year total must be accrued prior to enrollment).
+3. A combination of professional work experience and education that totals at least four years (part-time positions do not qualify, and the four-year total must be accrued prior to enrollment).

 ![Plot1](https://github.com/ULStats/MA4128Assessment-2018/blob/master/cfa.PNG)